molinfo-vienna/NEAT/README.md

 3. What you get:

-- Generated molecules stored in a generated_mols.pt file.
+- Generated molecules stored in a `generated_mols.pt` file.

 ## Complete prefixes

-1. Generate prefixes from the GEOM training dataset with the prefixes_from_geom.py script or generate your own prefixes.
+1. Generate prefixes from the GEOM-Drugs training dataset with the `prefixes_from_geom.py` script or generate your own prefixes.

-2. Open config_generation.yaml and set the chosen options:
+2. Open `config_generation.yaml` and set the chosen options:

 - checkpoints_path: model checkpoints folder.
 Per default, the best-validation-loss checkpoints will be used.
 - output_path: output folder